 Advisory on Embargoed Countries

-DDD—Advisory On State of Florida Restrictions On Funding Travel Costs Relating To Countries Designated By The U.S. Government As State Sponsors of Terrorism (Currently, Cuba, Iran, Sudan and Syria)
+DDD—Advisory On State of Florida Restrictions On Funding Travel Costs Relating To Countries Designated By The U.S. Government As State Sponsors of Terrorism (Currently, Cuba, Iran, Sudan, Syria and North Korea).

 Due to recent State of Florida law developments, members of the UF community who will be traveling to any “embargoed country” must contact Dean Leonardo A. Villalón at the UF International Center and review the Advisory on Embargoed Countries before:

 - departing, or

 - committing to payments or paying for travel or travel-related costs with funds from any source (federal, private, state or other) that pass through any UF account (including at the UF Foundation).

 The embargoed countries are designated as countries for which US export regulations restrict import and exports to certain destinations without proper US Government authorization.
 Currently, they are Crimea Region of the Ukraine, Cuba, Iran, Sudan, Syria and North Korea.